Skip to content

 Attacker-controllable inputs that the framework will process unconditionally — JSON bodies, HTTP request reads, dispatch cascades — must have bounded resource consumption.
 "Bounded" means an explicit upper limit (size, time, depth) the framework enforces, with a structured failure category on overflow.

 • Per-attempt wall-clock timeout default.
 Managed-HTTP requests apply a per-attempt wall-clock timeout when :timeout-ms is absent.
 A slow-loris upstream that never finishes the body would otherwise pin a host-promise / future indefinitely; in a long-running process the in-flight registry fills until the connection pool is exhausted.
 Two explicit opt-outs (:timeout-ms nil / :timeout-ms 0) carry deliberate caller intent — the caller signals "I genuinely need unbounded."
-Per rf2-it1cd and 014 §:timeout-ms security defaults.
+Per 014 §:timeout-ms security defaults.

 • Drain-depth-exceeded atomic rollback.
 The run-to-completion drain has a depth limit; on overflow the runtime emits :rf.error/drain-depth-exceeded with :tags {:depth :queue-size :last-event}, halts the cascade atomically (no partial app-db commit), and surfaces the failure to :on-error.
 A handler that recursively dispatches itself cannot DoS the dispatch loop; the failure surfaces as a bounded error rather than a stack overflow.
 Per 009 §Error event catalogue :rf.error/drain-depth-exceeded.